 - Unofficial Transcript: *Special Note: All personal information such as SSN, Student identification #, and Address must be blocked out of transcript prior to submission.

 - Letter of Recommendation Form submitted by a faculty member of the EH program at the EHAC-accredited academic institution (a letter may be substituted if preferred).

 *Special Note: Students are not guaranteed to be matched with their host health department regional preferences.
-All final internship arrangements must be approved by NEHA, the health department host, the academic institution and the student.

 - Students should be aware that if they relocate, securing housing at their preferred health department location is their sole responsibility.
 Some health department hosts have indicated they may be able to assist students with housing suggestions.